jkfhto/glTF/README.md

 * [wetzel](https://github.com/AnalyticalGraphicsInc/wetzel) - Generate Markdown documentation from JSON Schema
 * [gltf-enum](http://gltf-enum.com/) - Simple site to help work with all the different enums in glTF spec

-### Resources

-* [glTF-Generator-Registry](https://github.com/KhronosGroup/glTF-Generator-Registry/) - An open registry of tools that create glTF assets, along with structured metadata such as links to documentation and bug trackers.

 ## Stack Overflow

 * [glTF tagged](http://stackoverflow.com/questions/tagged/gltf) questions